15 Vines That Grow in Shade

 3. Wisteria

-If planted near your home, you'll want to be careful about keeping it trimmed, as it can snake its way under roofs and behind gutters, causing damage if left unchecked.
+If planted near your home, you'll want to keep it trimmed, as it can snake its way under roofs and behind gutters, causing damage if left unchecked.

 4. Jasmine